rafael-luigi-bekkema/watchit/README.md

 Usage:
   watchit react CMD [flags]

+Aliases:
+  react, r

 Flags:
   -e, --events strings         Filesystem events to watch, comma separated.
 Options are: create,write,remove,rename,chmod.
   -g, --glob stringArray       Filename patterns to filter to (supports ** and {opt1,opt2}).
   -h, --help                   help for react
   -i, --ignore stringArray     Filename patterns to ignore (see --glob).
+  -n, --no-watch stringArray   Patterns for directories that should not be watched. --glob and --ignore do not affect watched directories.
   -p, --path string            Set working directory.
       --placeholder string     String to use as placeholder.
 If the placeholder appears in the command, it will be replaced with the filename associated with the triggering event. (default "{}")
   -s, --shell string           Shell to use for command.
 Default is to run the command directly.
   -v, --verbose                Output more information.

 Usage:
   watchit generate CMD [flags]